-Within Power BI there’s a host of different access paradigms that allow for access of this data, and a few options for organizational controls.
-Let’s look at the different paradigms possible for ERP access, and the options for organization-wide distribution of reporting that follow these options for data accessibility.
+Within Power BI, there’s a host of different access paradigms that allow for access to this data and a few options for organizational controls.
+Let’s look at the different paradigms possible for ERP access and the options for organization-wide distribution of reporting that follow these options for data accessibility.

-Power BI has a host of connectors that can be modified or can directly access your ERP system, including connectors to SAP BW, HANA, Dynamics NAV, Oracle, IBM and others.
-Many organizations choose to enable direct query mode within Power BI in order to access data within their ERP.
-This comes with challenges, as oftentimes, ERP data is not structured for easy analysis within Power BI.
+Power BI has a host of connectors that can be modified or directly access your ERP system, including connectors to SAP BW, HANA, Dynamics NAV, Oracle, IBM, and others.
+Many organizations choose to enable direct query mode within Power BI to access data within their ERP.
+But this becomes challenging, as ERP data is often not structured for easy analysis within Power BI.

 After initially experimenting with Direct Query Mode, most organizations will choose to either go down the path of import mode or create an incremental semantic layer on top of their data.

 The downside of this approach is a lack of enterprise controls.
-Although the Dataset Certification, DataFlows, and semantic modelling features of Power BI are excellent and very useful, most organizations don’t use them or haven’t used them because of their newness.
-All of these features are designed for distribution, and so a common result of this approach is a large group of ungoverned analysts, creating chaos without having organizational blessing on analytical reports.
+Although the Dataset Certification, DataFlows, and semantic modeling features of Power BI are excellent and very useful, most organizations don’t use them or haven’t used them because of their newness.
+All of these features are designed for distribution.
+So, a common result of this approach is a large group of ungoverned analysts, creating chaos without having organizational blessing on analytical reports.
 Many organizations will have the “Gary report” or “Cindy view” for their data as a result of this approach.

 Larger organizations start to adopt a nuanced approach as their maturity of Power BI usage increases.
-These organizations utilize their modelling tool (Azure Analysis Services, Power BI Premium, Power BI in Import mode) in order to define a more complex model decomposing ERP data, including detailed calculations for date-range roll-ups, and other key performance indicators.
+These organizations utilize their modeling tool (Azure Analysis Services, Power BI Premium, Power BI in Import mode) to define a more complex model decomposing ERP data, including detailed calculations for date-range roll-ups and other key performance indicators.

-This increased level of modelling oftentimes requires more computing power than can be provided out of the box by Power BI by default import mode.
+This increased level of modeling often requires more computing power than can be provided out of the box by Power BI by default import mode.

-The downside of this approach is increased management cost from an IT perspective.
-While the other options make use of cheaper features, this approach requires a large up-front and ongoing implementation and maintenance effort.
-Also, complexity for data dictionary considerations is required, since the aggregations and calculations commonly created in this view are increasingly different from those offered by default by an ERP.
+The downside of this approach is increased management costs from an IT perspective.
+While the other options make use of cheaper features, this approach requires a large up-front, ongoing implementation and maintenance effort.
+Also, complexity for data dictionary considerations is required since the aggregations and calculations commonly created in this view are increasingly different from those offered by default by an ERP.

 Typically, the best practice adopted by most organizations is to offer “blessed reports” that have audited & canonical connections to Power BI, based either on a separate semantic layer or Power BI in Import Mode.

-Conversely, it is also important to foster analyst community so that users will be encouraged to manage their businesses more closely with data.
-Without a vision towards promoting a data driven culture, any BI initiative is doomed to failure and iniquity as users continue operating in the dark & making gut decisions rather than verifying hunches with data.
+Conversely, it is also important to foster an analyst community so that users will be encouraged to manage their businesses more closely with data.
+Without a vision towards promoting a data-driven culture, any BI initiative is doomed to failure and iniquity as users continue operating in the dark & making gut decisions rather than verifying hunches with data.

 Good luck out there with your Power BI implementations!